George Hunter (photographer): Career

 He was born in Regina, Saskatchewan, and started taking photographs professionally for the newspapers like the Winnipeg Tribune.
 He worked for the Tribune during World War II.
 He also worked for the National Film Board of Canada (NFB) in the 1940s.
 After the war, he turned to freelance work.
 One of his main stylistic features is the use of aerial photography, since he was also an airplane pilot.

 His most high-profile work appeared in Time magazine in the mid-1950s, when his work on American landscapes, photographed at dusk were highlighted in the 20 September 1954 issue's 12-page article entitled "The U.S. After Dark".
 His work is represented in collections nationwide, including more than one hundred works at the Canadian Museum of Contemporary Photography.
-He lived his later years in his home/studio located in Mississauga, Ontario.
-Hunter died in Mississauga's Credit Valley Hospital on 10 April 2013, aged 92.

 Honours

+1970s Canadian banknote series

+Three of his images were used by the Bank of Canada for use in their early 1970 “Scenes of Canada,” or “Multicoloured,” series, which included the designs of the five, ten, and fifty dollar bills.
+His image of the BCP45 seine fishing boat was on the cover of the Toronto Stars weekend magazine, The Weekly Star, in 1958.
+The image showed indigenous fishers setting up their seine net to catch salmon in British Columbia's Johnstone Strait.
+The Bank of Canada bought the rights to the photo and now controls the image.